 Text to be adopted begins here:

+TGbn editor: please insert the following subclause:

-3.13 Prioritized EDCA
+3.13 Prioritized EDCA[#M123]

-Prioritized EDCA (P-EDCA) is an enhancement of the EDCA mechanism (see 10.23.2 (HCF contention based channel access (EDCA)) that aims at reducing the tail access delay for low latency traffic buffered to the transmit queue of AC_VO.
+Prioritized EDCA (P-EDCA) is an enhancement of the EDCA channel access protocol (see 10.23.2 (HCF contention based channel access (EDCA)) that reduces worst case access delay for low latency AC_VO traffic.
 Other cases are TBD.

-The P-EDCA mechanism should balance the impact on devices that are not using P-EDCA.
+Editor’s Note: The use of P-EDCA by an UHR STA is expected to have balanced impact on STAs that do not use P-EDCA.

-Details are TBD.

 Text to be adopted ends here.

 References: